EVORA-project/evora-ontology/models/docs/specificity.md

 # Slot: specificity (specificity)

-_Details on the ability of a detection kit to correctly identify negative results, distinguishing between the target analyte and other substances without cross-reacting_
+_Details on the ability of a detection kit to correctly identify negative results, distinguishing between the target analyte and other substances without cross-reacting._